finos/datahelix/generator/docs/DeliberateViolation.md

 ## Invocation

-Violation is invoked using the `generateTestCases` sub-command.
+Violation is invoked using the `--violate` option.
 An output directory must be specified rather than a single file.

 ## Algorithm